 While cost is always an important part of selecting salon insurance, owners should also keep value in mind.
 Getting the bare minimum in coverage can save money in the short term, but you may be underinsured if you have to file a claim.

-Types of Hair Salon Insurance Coverage
+Types of Insurance for Hair Salon Business

 Policy | What It Is |